TheMeowgicAlone/analytics-docs-working/docs/project-management/stakeholder-overview.md

+# Stakeholder Overview

+Phased roadmap for SFG analytics workstreams.
+Use this to align stakeholders on current focus, future phases, and dependencies.

-## Phase 1 – Dota Program Insights
+## Phase 1 - Dota Program Insights

 **Goal:** Start with intuitive, game-domain analytics.
-It's intuitive, simpler, and will allow for learning while still creating positive value.
+It's simpler and allows learning while still creating positive value.

 ### Scope

-0. **Workflow Establishment**
-   * At the meta level, we need to nail down initial style guidelines, communication methods, tooling, etc.

-1. **Core Dota Participation**

-   * Matches played by member, by league/“ticket,” (match-type)
-   * Time-based views (last 14 days, 30 days, season-to-date).

-2. **Winrate & Performance Analytics**

-   * Overall winrates per member, per team, per captain.
-   * Winrates by ticket/league, by lineup, by side/position where available.
-   * Outlier detection

-3. **Captain Insights**

-   * Overview to assist promotion team in selecting skilled captains.
-   * Consider/re-evaluate methods for captain evaluation.
-   * Simple captain comparison dashboards.

-4. **League Health and Insights**

-   * Descriptive statistics analyzing winrate deviation.
-   * Matches played per ticket in the last month.
-   * Retired tickets should be at zero.

-5. **Steam / Account Health**

-   * Unaccounted for steam accounts which need to be tracked down.
-   * Smurf tracker (listing member and multiple accounts).

-6. **Planning: Select necessary data for Python Engineers to complete for Phase 2**
-   * Review overall design for phase 2.
-   * Determine what data processing must be done.
-   * Python Engineer will implement the processing.
-   * Information such as discord roles, etc, are all able to be provided.
-   * Ensure background data required for segmentation is available.

-**Outputs (high-level):**

-* A **Dota Players** dashboard, tracking participation, winrates, trends
-* A **Captain Selection** dashboard, enabling promotion team to select captains.
-* A **League Health** dashboard, plotting players in various methods to determine potential cheaters.
-* A **An Initial Database Health** dashboard, highlighting missing information & todos for moderation/engineers.
-* A **PRD-Lite** document, detailing what exact data is needed and any constraints, this will be deployed in time for the beginning of Phase 2.
+1. **Workflow establishment:** Nail down initial style guidelines, communication methods, and tooling.
+2. **Core Dota participation:**
+   - Matches played by member and by league/ticket (match type).
+   - Time-based views (last 14 days, 30 days, season-to-date).
+3. **Win rate and performance analytics:**
+   - Overall win rates per member, per team, and per captain.
+   - Win rates by ticket/league, lineup, and side/position where available.
+   - Outlier detection.
+4. **Captain insights:**
+   - Overview to assist the promotion team in selecting skilled captains.
+   - Re-evaluate methods for captain evaluation.
+   - Simple captain comparison dashboards.
+5. **League health and insights:**
+   - Descriptive statistics analyzing win rate deviation.
+   - Matches played per ticket in the last month; retired tickets should be zero.
+6. **Steam / account health:**
+   - Unaccounted-for Steam accounts that need to be tracked down.
+   - Smurf tracker listing members and multiple accounts.
+7. **Planning for Phase 2 data needs:**
+   - Review overall design for Phase 2 and identify required data processing.
+   - Determine what data processing must be done; Python engineers will implement it.
+   - Confirm supporting information (Discord roles, etc.) is available.
+   - Ensure background data required for segmentation is available.

+### Outputs

+- A **Dota Players** dashboard tracking participation, win rates, and trends.
+- A **Captain Selection** dashboard enabling the promotion team to select captains.
+- A **League Health** dashboard plotting players in various methods to determine potential cheaters.
+- An **Initial Database Health** dashboard highlighting missing information and todos for moderation/engineers.
+- A **PRD-Lite** document detailing required data and constraints, ready before Phase 2.

 ---

-## Phase 2 – Discord-Only Analytics & Behavioral Cohorts
+## Phase 2 - Discord-Only Analytics & Behavioral Cohorts

 **Goal:** Use Discord activity alone to understand community health, segment members, and analyze overall community churn/retention.

 ### Scope

-1. **Discord Activity Foundations**
-   * Voice presence and sessions (time in voice by member and channel).
-   * Text activity: messages by channel, thread, and time-of-day.
-   * Engagement baselines: active days, voice hours, channel diversity.

-2. **Behavior-Based Cohorts (Discord-only)**

-   * Cohorts defined purely from server behavior, ie no dota/event connections yet.
-     * Fresh member (first ~14 days)
-     * Inactive Member (never became core, went inactive)
-     * New member (not yet promoted to Club Member)
-     * Club Member (was promoted, meets no other criteria)
-     * Contributor (contributor rank)
-     * Staff (staff rank)
-     * Former Core Member
-    * Future Cohorts (included for completeness)
-     * Core Dota member (frequent Dota activity / many events)
-     * Dota Regular (sustained attendance of a particular event)

-3. **Discord Engagement Insights**

-   * Heatmaps of when the server is alive (day/time).
-   * Early retention views:

-     * Fresh members who “convert” into core cohorts.
-     * Members whose activity has fallen off.

-4. **Pre-Churn Signals (Discord-only)**
-   * Drops in active days or voice hours relative to personal baselines.
-   * Members unseen for N days; highlight candidate at-risk lists (no formal model yet).
-   * Special highlights on staff/contributors.

-5. **Funnel Rates**
-   * Long-term rates for going active, graduating to Club/Contributor, and lapsing from core segments.

-6. **Event Planning Insights**
-   * Time-of-day/day-of-week activity patterns.
-   * Most active members by cohort and time window to guide scheduling.

-**Outputs (high-level):**
+1. **Discord activity foundations:**
+   - Voice presence and sessions (time in voice by member and channel).
+   - Text activity: messages by channel, thread, and time of day.
+   - Engagement baselines: active days, voice hours, channel diversity.
+2. **Behavior-based cohorts (Discord-only):**
+   - Cohorts defined purely from server behavior (no Dota/event connections yet):
+     - Fresh member (first ~14 days).
+     - Inactive member (never became core, went inactive).
+     - New member (not yet promoted to Club Member).
+     - Club Member (promoted; meets no other criteria).
+     - Contributor (contributor rank).
+     - Staff (staff rank).
+     - Former Core Member.
+   - Future cohorts (included for completeness):
+     - Core Dota member (frequent Dota activity / many events).
+     - Dota Regular (sustained attendance of a particular event).
+3. **Discord engagement insights:**
+   - Heatmaps of when the server is alive (day/time).
+   - Early retention views:
+     - Fresh members who convert into core cohorts.
+     - Members whose activity has fallen off.
+4. **Pre-churn signals (Discord-only):**
+   - Drops in active days or voice hours relative to personal baselines.
+   - Members unseen for N days; highlight candidate at-risk lists (no formal model yet).
+   - Special highlights on staff/contributors.
+5. **Funnel rates:**
+   - Long-term rates for going active, graduating to Club/Contributor, and lapsing from core segments.
+6. **Event planning insights:**
+   - Time-of-day/day-of-week activity patterns.
+   - Most active members by cohort and time window to guide scheduling.

+### Outputs

 - A **Discord Activity & Health** dashboard.
 - An **Event Planning** dashboard.
-- A **Promotion Team Quick-view** dashboard, listing fresh members and recently inactive members.
+- A **Promotion Team Quick-view** dashboard listing fresh members and recently inactive members.
 - A **Behavioral Cohorts** dashboard.
 - A **Risk / Inactivity Watchlist** view based on simple heuristics.
-- A **Contributor / Staff Engagement Dashboard** which monitors which staff members are becoming less interested in the club.
+- A **Contributor / Staff Engagement** dashboard monitoring staff members whose interest is waning.

 ---

-## Phase 3 – Club Event Insights (Blocked on `club_events` / event system)
+## Phase 3 - Club Event Insights (Blocked on `club_events` / event system)

-**Status:** Concept defined, implementation *blocked* until event system is ready.
+**Status:** Concept defined; implementation is blocked until the event system is ready.

-**Future Scope (once unblocked):**
+**Future scope (once unblocked):**

-* Attendance and participation per event.
+- Attendance and participation per event.
-* Event popularity (by type, time, host).
+- Event popularity (by type, time, host).
-* Member behavior around events (joining vs dropping off after events).
+- Member behavior around events (joining vs dropping off after events).
-* Early relationship between event participation and churn/retention.
+- Early relationship between event participation and churn/retention.

 ---

-## Phase 4 – Platform Usage & Tooling Analytics (Blocked for now)
+## Phase 4 - Platform Usage & Tooling Analytics (Blocked for now)

-**Status:** Concept defined, *blocked* until you export the right data (bot usage, Superset usage, etc.).
+**Status:** Concept defined; blocked until the right data is exported (bot usage, Superset usage, etc.).

-**Future Scope (once unblocked):**
+**Future scope (once unblocked):**

-* Bot usage analytics:
+- Bot usage analytics:

-  * Which commands are used, by whom, and how often.
+  - Which commands are used, by whom, and how often.
-* Portal / dashboard usage:
+- Portal / dashboard usage:

-  * Which dashboards and filters stakeholders actually use.
+  - Which dashboards and filters stakeholders actually use.
-* Feedback loop:
+- Feedback loop:

-  * Use this to prioritize which insights to refine or automate.
+  - Use this to prioritize which insights to refine or automate.

 ---

 This should give you a clear, phased story to share with stakeholders and the student: start with **Dota analytics (Phase 1)**, layer in **Discord-only behavioral insights (Phase 2)**, and keep **events and platform analytics** clearly marked as future phases that are conceptually defined but currently blocked.